JaynamPan/Simple-JS-Game-RollingDog/README.md

 # Run
 This project uses JavaScript with modules, so you have to run this code in a local server!
+# How to play
+Use arrows on the keyboard to control movements, press "Enter" to roll
+# Credit
-(The original code is from FreeCodeCamp.org)
+The original code is from FreeCodeCamp.org